 For employers, meanwhile, it indicates the importance of finding the right balance of incentivizes to attract top talent.
 Nowadays this can mean a lot more than just offering a healthy compensation package.

 For instance, recent research from the Indeed Hiring Lab shows that an increasing number of high-skill workers are losing interest in the traditional 9-to-5 model and seek greater flexibility when it comes to where and when they work.
 By taking such trends into account, employers can compete more aggressively for top talent.
-Meanwhile, a talent matchmaking service such as Indeed Prime can also help.
-Learn more about how Prime can help you hire.
+Meanwhile, a talent matchmaking service such as Seen by Indeed can also help.
+Learn more about how Seen can help you hire.